arykov/reverseproxy/README.md

 Reverse Proxy
 ============

 Testing clustered application deployment requires testing of each instance of an application.
 Typically this is achieved by hitting each deployment's IP and port directly.
-Unfortunately some applications and infrastructure components are seneitive to address part of http request.
+Unfortunately some applications and infrastructure components are sensitive to address part of http request.

 To deal with this reverse proxy associates a DNS name with specific IP:port combination.
 It is implemented as an http proxy to allow browsers and scripts to continue working as if with a normal setup.
 DNS - IP associations can be changed on the fly using simple RESTful API and a simple web console.
 Proxy supports http2http, https2http and https2https associations.